tohfaakib/MobileProxy/README.md

 ## Disclaimer

 This tool is provided as-is without any warranty.
 The author is not responsible for any damage or loss resulting from the use of this script.
 Use it at your own risk.

+## Credit

+Made this python script from a javascript code I found with some adjustament.
+Original link: https://mobileproxy.space/en/pages/configuring-the-e3372h-320-modem-to-work-with-mobile-proxies.html